 NBS8494 – Programme and Project Management (MBA)

 NBS8328 – International Project Management (International Management Practitioner)

 - Wilson J, Elliott K. Making time for an entrepreneurial cuddle: understanding the value of interpersonal relationships in supporting nascent social entrepreneurs.
 ESRC; Durham University Business School; Newcastle University Business School; Social Enterprise Acumen, 2018.

-- Elliott K, Patacconi A, Swierzbinski J, Williams J. Knowledge protection in firms: Theory and evidence from HP labs.
-European Management Review 2018.
-In Press.
+- Elliott K, Patacconi A, Swierzbinski J, Williams J. Knowledge Protection in Firms: A Conceptual Framework and Evidence from HP Labs.
+European Management Review 2018, Epub ahead of print.

 - Hughes P, Hodgkinson IR, Elliott K, Hughes M. Strategy, operations, and profitability: the role of resource orchestration.
 International Journal of Operations and Production Management 2018, 38(4), 1125-1143.

 - Elliott K, Massacci F, Ngo C-N, Williams J. Unruly Innovation: Distributed Ledgers, Blockchains and the Protection of Transactional Rents.
 Rochester, NY, USA: Technovation/Social Science Research Network (SSRN), 2018.
 Available at: https://doi.org/10.2139/ssrn.2888872.